Compulsive Gambling Addictive Disorder

 Neuro for Compulsive Gambling

 For almost every illness or medical condition, physiological measures are used to make a diagnosis, such as x-rays, blood tests, and electrocardiograms.
-At The Florida House Experience, we believe that these same evaluations should be administered in order to treat addiction.
+At FHE Health, we believe that these same evaluations should be administered in order to treat addiction.
 As we continue to learn more about how the brain, addiction, and mental illness work, we continue to find ways to more accurately diagnose addiction and track success during treatment.